nuclearace/CytubeBot/README.md

 - `$status` Sends status ie. if the bot is muted
 - `$addrandom [n]` Adds n random videos from database.
 Requires mod on channel
 - `$blacklist` Blacklists currently playing video so that the bot doesn't add it randomly.
 Users can still add video.
 See $autodelete.
 Irreversible  without going into database.
-- `$autodelete` Makes it so non-mods users cannot add currently playing video.
+- `$autodelete` Makes it so non-mods cannot add currently playing video.
 Irreversible without going into database.